Key takeaways

-Vocational and career colleges sit between standard secondary schools and higher education in scheduling complexity, and the market has not caught up.
-Most timetable software is either built for class-based secondary schools, or built for university course catalogs.
-Neither fits a college that runs workshops, mixed cohorts, individual pathways, and workplace learning alongside classroom periods.
+Vocational and career colleges often sit between standard secondary schools and higher education in scheduling complexity.
+Many tools start from class grids or course catalogs; vocational planning also has to model workshops, mixed cohorts, individual pathways, and workplace learning alongside classroom periods.

-This guide is for the planner, IT lead, or school leader who has to choose between those options.
-It is opinionated — Smootables is one of the categories below — but the dimensions and questions apply regardless of which product you choose.
+This guide is for the planner, IT lead, or school leader comparing Excel, established suites such as Untis or WebUntis, generators such as aSc Timetables, and newer AI-powered school timetabling platforms.
+It has a point of view: Smootables is one of the categories below.
+The dimensions and questions still apply regardless of which product you choose.

 Vocational planners tend to weight these dimensions more heavily than a generic procurement checklist would suggest: